-108 See Communication from the Commission – Notice – Guidelines on the application of Article 81(3) of the Treaty, OJ C 101, 27.4.2004, p.
-97.

-109 See Judgment in Joined Cases 25/84 and 26/84 Ford EU:C:1985:340 paragraphs 24 and 25 .

-110 See in this respect for example Commission Decision 1999/242/EC (Case No IV/36.237 – TPS), OJ L 90, 2.4.1999, p.
-6. Similarly, the prohibition enshrined in Article 101(1) only applies as long as the agreement has a restrictive object or restrictive effects.

-The third condition of Article 101(3) requires that consumers must receive a fair share of the benefits.
-This implies that consumers of the goods or services purchased and/or (re)sold under the vertical agreement must at least be compensated for the negative effects of the agreement.111 In other words, the efficiency gains must fully off-set the likely negative impact on prices, output and other relevant factors caused by the vertical agreement.

-The fourth condition of Article 101(3) requires that the vertical agreement must not afford the parties to the agreement the possibility of eliminating competition in respect of a substantial part of the goods or services concerned.
-This presupposes an analysis of the remaining competitive pressure on the market and the impact of the agreement on such remaining sources of competition.
-When assessing this condition, the relationship between Article 101(3) and Article 102 must be taken into account.
-According to settled case law, the application of Article 101(3) cannot prevent the application of Article 102.112 Moreover, since Articles 101 and 102 both pursue the aim of maintaining effective competition on the market, consistency requires that Article 101(3) be interpreted as precluding any application of this exception to restrictive vertical agreements that constitute an abuse of a dominant position.113 This condition requires that vertical agreement must not eliminate effective competition by removing all or most existing sources of actual or potential competition.
+The fourth condition of Article 101(3) of the Treaty requires that the vertical agreement must not afford the parties to the agreement the possibility of eliminating competition in respect of a substantial part of the goods or services concerned.
+This presupposes an analysis of the remaining competitive pressures on the market and the impact of the agreement on such remaining sources of competition.
+When applying this condition, it is necessary to take into account the relationship between Article 101(3) of the Treaty and Article 102 of the Treaty.
+According to settled case law, the application of Article 101(3) of the Treaty cannot prevent the application of Article 102 of the Treaty166.
+Moreover, since Articles 101 and 102 of the Treaty both pursue the aim of maintaining effective competition on the market, consistency requires that Article 101(3) be interpreted as precluding any application of the exception rule to restrictive vertical agreements that constitute an abuse of a dominant position167.
+The vertical agreement must not eliminate effective competition by removing all or most existing sources of actual or potential competition.
 Rivalry between undertakings is an essential driver of economic efficiency, including dynamic efficiencies in the form of innovation.
 In its absence, the dominant undertaking will lack adequate incentives to continue to create and pass on efficiency gains.
 A restrictive agreement which maintains, creates or strengthens a market position approaching that of a monopoly can normally not be justified on the grounds that it also creates efficiency gains.

 Analysis of specific vertical restraints

-While the previous parts of these Guidelines, notably the sixth part, include guidance on the assessment of vertical restraints that amount to hardcore restrictions pursuant to Article 4 VBER, excluded restrictions pursuant to Article 5 VBER, and related restrictions, the following paragraphs provide guidance on other specific vertical restraints.
-As regards vertical restraints that are not specifically addressed in these Guidelines, the Commission will treat these vertical restraints according to the same principles taking into account the relevant factors, as set out in this eight part of these Guidelines.
+Whereas section 6 includes guidance on the assessment of vertical restraints that amount to hardcore restrictions within the meaning of Article 4 of Regulation (EU) X, or to excluded restrictions within the meaning of Article 5 of Regulation (EU) X, the following paragraphs provide guidance on other specific vertical restraints.
+As regards vertical restraints that are not specifically addressed in these Guidelines, the Commission will assess them vertical restraints in accordance with the same principles taking into account the relevant factors, as set out in this section 8.

+166 See judgment of 16 March 2000, Compagnie Maritime Belge, Joined Cases C-395/96 P and C-396/96 P, EU:C:2000:132, paragraph 130.
+Similarly, the application of Article 101(3) of the Treaty does not prevent the application of the Treaty rules on the free movement of goods, services, persons and capital.
+These provisions are in certain circumstances applicable to agreements, decisions and concerted practices within the meaning of Article 101(1) of the Treaty, see to that effect the judgment of 19 February 2002, Wouters and Others, C-309/99, EU:C:2002:98, paragraph 120.

+167 See judgment of 10 July 1990, Tetra Pak v Commission, Case T-51/89, EU:T:1990:41.
+See also paragraph 106 of the Article 101(3) Guidelines.

 Single branding